Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Observe the political attackers in your organization.
 Notice their use of diversion and distraction.
 Determine their set routines; watch for improvisations.
 Anticipating what might be effective against you helps you design countermeasures.
 Learn techniques that help you when you attack.

 These are difficult transitions for anyone to make, especially under the pressure of political attack.
 If attack abounds where you work, start making your transitions now.
-First in this series Go to top Top Next issue: How to Eliminate Meetings Next Issue
+The Advantages of Political Attack: I First issue in this series Go to top Top Next issue: How to Eliminate Meetings Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info